-Who needs a food manager license in Alabama?
+Who needs food manager certification in Alabama?

 If you do not have employees, you will need to complete an approved food protection course to become a certified food manager.